Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Application to Synthetic Data

-The results for the NIG-hetero prior are summarized in Table III.
-Similar to the NIG-homo case, the overall efficiency decreased relative to the Normal prior, reflecting the increased complexity of sampling when each coefficient was assigned an individual variance parameter.
-Nonetheless, both DA--MCMC--Exact and DA--MCMC--Approx clearly outperformed the benchmark methods across all scenarios.
-In terms of mESS per iteration, DA--MCMC--Exact tended to yield slightly higher values, especially in lower-dimensional settings ($k=5$), indicating that the richer hierarchical structure did not prevent effective exploration of the posterior distribution.
+The results for the NIG-hetero prior are summarized in Table IV.
+Consistent with the NIG-homo case, overall efficiency decreased relative to the Normal prior, reflecting the additional complexity of sampling when each coefficient is assigned an individual variance parameter.
+Nonetheless, both DA--MCMC--Exact and DA--MCMC--Approx continued to substantially outperform the benchmark methods across all scenarios.
+In terms of mESS per iteration, DA--MCMC--Exact tended to yield slightly higher values, particularly in lower-dimensional settings ($k=5$), indicating that the richer hierarchical structure did not prevent effective exploration of the posterior distribution.
 However, in higher dimensions ($k=20$), the efficiency gap between DA--MCMC--Exact and DA--MCMC--Approx narrowed, with the latter showing a modest advantage in mESS per second due to its reduced computational burden.
 Overall, DA--MCMC--Approx achieved a favorable balance between efficiency and stability, even under the more flexible, heterogeneous prior structure.
 These results confirm that the proposed framework remains robust when extended to priors imposing coefficient-specific shrinkage, such as those used in high-dimensional regression and sparse modeling contexts.

+Panels (c) of Tables II, III, and IV present the RMSEs.
+A similar pattern emerges across all three tables: in the low-dimensional cases ($k=5$), the RMSEs of the four methods were comparable, whereas in the higher-dimensional cases ($k=20$), the RMSEs of the standard MCMC were larger than those of the DA--MCMC--type algorithms.
+This suggests that the DA--MCMC--type algorithms facilitate more stable inference.
+Although the DA--MCMC produced smaller RMSEs in the more challenging cases, this does not necessarily indicate good performance, as the small mESS/iter and mESS/s values suggest.
+In these settings, the DA--MCMC tended to become trapped in localized regions of the parameter space, often near the posterior modes.

 Across all prior specifications and experimental settings, the proposed DA--MCMC algorithms consistently outperformed the benchmark methods in both sampling efficiency and computational speed.
 The DA--MCMC--Exact variant achieved the highest per-iteration efficiency, whereas DA--MCMC--Approx offered superior overall performance measured by effective sample size per second.
 The relative advantage of the Approx version became more pronounced as dimensionality increased or sample size grew, underscoring its scalability and numerical stability.
 Taken together, these results demonstrate that the proposed framework provides a flexible and computationally efficient tool for quasi-Bayesian inference across a wide range of model and prior configurations.